UPPMAX/HPC-python/docs/ml.rst

 The example comes from https://machinelearningmastery.com/tensorflow-tutorial-deep-learning-with-tf-keras/ but there are also good examples at https://www.tensorflow.org/tutorials

 We are using Tensorflow 2.6.0 and Python 3.9.5.
-Since there is no scikit-learn for these versions, we have to install that too.
-As well, we must install sklearn:
+Since there is no scikit-learn for these versions, we have to install that too:

 .. admonition:: Installing scikit-learn compatible with TensorFlow version 2.6.0 and Python version 3.9.5
     :class: dropdown